 When you install an IPA through Cydia Impactor, it will show a progress bar to let you know the current installation status.
-At some point in time, you might be stuck at “PreflightingApplication”.
-This means your iOS device and the app you’re trying to sideload is incompatible with each other.
+At some point in time, you might be stuck at “PreflightingApplication.”
+This means your iOS device and the sideload apps you’re trying to use are incompatible with each other.

 For example, you can’t install a Pangu jailbreak on a 32-bit device.
 To solve this issue, you will have to download the right IPA file.

-Unlike other errors, when Cydia Impactor is stuck at the VerifyingApplication screen, it means there’s a lost in connections between the utility, the IPA file, and your iOS device.
+Unlike other errors, when Cydia Impactor is stuck at the VerifyingApplication screen, it means there’s a loss in connections between the utility, the IPA file, and your iOS device.